morningspace/kubemacro/docs/writing-a-macro.md

 }
 ```

-To test the macro, run `kubectl macro`, specify the funtion name `get-pod-containers` as the macro name:
+To test the macro, run `kubectl macro`, specify the function name `get-pod-containers` as the macro name:
 ```shell
 kubectl macro get-pod-containers
 ```